A new ranking lists Canada’s top places to live and work remotely and the top two are in the eastern provinces.

 This shift to remote work and lifting the emphasis from the need for local jobs to other things is a fascinating indicator of a shifting employment landscape.

-Here are the top 25communities to live and work remotely in 2021 according to Macleans:
+The top 25 communities to live and work remotely in 2021 according to Macleans:

 Saint John, NB